Irregular Riemann-Hilbert correspondence, Alekseev-Meinrenken dynamical r-matrices and Drinfeld twists: Introduction and main results

-where $C(x)$ is the connection matrix of $\nabla$ in \eqref{nabla}.
-Therefore, combining with Theorem \ref{equivalent}, we prove that the connection matrix $C\in {\rm Map}(\frak g^*,G)$ satisfies the gauge transformation equation \eqref{introequation}.
-This clarifies the relation between the gauge transformation of dynamical $r$-matrices and certain irregular Riemann-Hilbert problem.
-As a byproduct, we give a new description of Lu-Weinstein symplectic groupoid via Alekseev-Meinrenken $r$-matrix.
-We also clarify the meaning of the gauge transformation equation in the framework of generalized classical dynamical $r$-matrix. \\ \\ The organisation of this paper is as follows.
-The next section gives the background material and a geometric description of the equation \eqref{introequation}.
-Section 3 defines the connection matrix $C(x)$ of a meromorphic connection $\nabla$ and states that $C:\frak g^*\rightarrow G$ gives rise to a solution of \eqref{introequation}, i.e., a gauge transformation from $r_0$ to $r_{\rm AM}$.
-Section 4 discusses the quantum version, i.e., the vertex-IRF transformation equation and formulates a surprising relation between connection matrices and Drinfeld twists.
-Section 5 gives the background material on the moduli space of meromorphic connections over surfaces and irregular Riemann-Hilbert correspondence in this setting.
-At the second part of Section 5, we study in details one special case of this correspondence and show that how it gives rise to the equivariant geometric description of the equation \eqref{introequation}.
-Section 6 describes Lu-Weinstein symplectic groupoid via Alekseev-Meinrenken $r$-matrix.
-The appendix studies the Poisson structure on the submanifold $\Sigma'$ of Lu-Weinstein symplectic double and gives a proof of the main theorem in Section \eqref{geoconstruction}.
+The organisation of this paper is as follows.
+The next section gives the background material and a symplectic geometric interpretation of the equation \eqref{introequation}.
+Section 3 defines the connection map $C:\frak g^*\rightarrow G$ of meromorphic connections $\nabla$ and states that $C$ gives rise to a solution of \eqref{introequation}.
+Section 4 gives the background material on the moduli space of meromorphic connections over surfaces and irregular Riemann-Hilbert correspondence.
+In the second part of Section 4, we give a proof of Theorem \ref{main} by studying one explicit case of the correspondence in details.
+Section 5 discusses the quantum version of equation \eqref{introequation}, i.e., the vertex-IRF transformation equation, and relates any solution of \eqref{introequation} to the semiclassical limit of an admissible Drinfeld twist.
+In particular, it formulates a surprising relation between connection matrices and Drinfeld twists.
+The Appendix studies the Poisson submanifolds of the Lu-Weinstein symplectic double and gives a proof of Theorem \ref{third}.